 - Classroom Party Parent Helpers, Field Trip Chaperones, Parents /Family Members as Community Workers Visits, Mystery Readers

-- Communication at Drop-off and Pick-up
+- Communication at Drop-off and Pick-up is welcomed and encouraged

 - Weekly Classroom Newsletters for 3s and 4s

 - Monthly Classroom Newsletters for Mommy & Me and Tiny Tots

 - Parent /Teacher Conferences in November and May